‘Humour is the only test of gravity, and gravity of humour,

 Likewise, well-written villains in drama are never wholly evil.
 A villain who appears wholly evil at the beginning of a drama should reveal themselves as a flawed human being as the story unfolds.
 Even Darth Vader, in Star Wars, finds himself through his love for his son.

 Most comic ‘heroes’ by contrast are not heroic at all.
 They are hapless victims without the social skills, perspective or material resources to deal with their situation.
 When they do act heroically, it is often for selfish reasons.
-Basil Fawlty in Fawlty Towers is a classical example of the comic hero: bullying, inconsiderate, self-obsessed, paranoid, vindictive, lonely, lost, needy, greedy, spiteful, manipulative, egotistical, self-hating, overbearing, pussy-whipped, lazy, lascivious and a compulsive liar.
+Basil Fawlty in Fawlty Towers is a classical example of the comic hero: bullying, inconsiderate, self-obsessed, paranoid, vindictive, lonely, lost, needy, greedy, spiteful, manipulative, egotistical, self-hating, overbearing, lazy, lascivious and a compulsive liar.
 Basil Fawlty is Mr Darcy stripped of the bullshit.
 We see in Darcy the person we would like to be.
 In Basil we see who we are.

 Comic villains are typically evil from the get-go, and don’t change much.
 Their flaws are immediately apparent and inspire neither sympathy nor empathy.
 For example, when we first meet Doctor Evil (Mike Myers) in Austin Powers: International Man of Mystery, he’s sending a henchman to a grisly death and is so behind the times he thinks a million dollars is a lot of money.
 Though Evil is powerful and equipped with awesome ‘laser’ weapons, he’s bald, scarred and deeply flawed in both personality and outlook.
 And it’s all downhill from there.